-The Florida Courts E-Filing Authority contracted with the Florida Association of Court Clerks and Comptrollers (the Association) for the design, development, implementation, operation, upgrading, support, and maintenance, of a Statewide E-Filing Court Records Portal (the Portal).
+The Authority contracted with the Association for the design, development, implementation, operation, upgrading, support, and maintenance, of a Statewide E-Filing Court Records Portal (the Portal).

 The Association incurred a cost of \$1,477,971 to design, develop, and test the Portal.
 On September 23, 2010, in accordance with an agreement reached with the Florida Legislature and the Florida Supreme Court, the Association contributed the Portal to the Authority.
 The Authority will hold all rights, title, and interest to the Portal until dissolution of the Authority, at which time ownership would transfer to the office of the Florida State Courts Administrator.